locxter/bkpvdsply/README.md

 ![Overview image](overview.png)

-This is a bike POV display using widely available parts.
+This is a bike POV display using readily available parts.

 ## Dependencies